 Aeronautical Radio Certificate

-CASR 64.035 requires a person wishing to transmit on the radio frequencies used in aviation to hold an Aeronautical Radio Operators Certificate (AROC) unless you are authorised under another regulation such as:
+CASR 64.035 requires a person wishing to transmit on the radio frequencies used in aviation to hold an Aeronautical Radio Operators Certificate (AROC) unless you are authorised under another regulation such as Part 61 (for pilots).

 People who typically need an AROC include ground handlers, B1 and B2 licensed aircraft maintenance engineers who operate radios when taxiing or towing aircraft or testing aircraft radios, RPAS operators, some aerodrome personnel and some people involved in emergency service operations.

 To be granted an AROC you must:

 be at least 17 years old